Considerated/Considerated/README.md

 </div>

-### <div align="center">I'm progamer68, a developer of discord bots (Node.js and Typescript), also likes playing games in spare time! 👨‍💻 I also specialize in making advanced and aesthetic minecraft servers. 🚀</div>
+### <div align="center">I'm Chilled, a developer of discord bots (Node.js and Typescript), also likes playing games in spare time! 👨‍💻 I also specialize in making advanced minecraft servers. 🚀</div>

-- 🔭 I’m currently working on a bot for my server: [Discord](https://discord.gg/uZ7pjPCmeU) | [Website](https://cloudcraft.ml)
+- 🔭 I’m currently working on a bot for my server: [Discord](https://discord.gg/Zn8D7cT8U8) | [Website](https://thecloudmc.tk)

 - 🌱 I’m currently learning Java and Python.

 - ❓  I love developing stuff.
-If you want to contact me you can join my [Discord](https://discord.gg/uZ7pjPCmeU) or add me on discord: progamer68#7309
+If you want to contact me you can join my [Discord](https://discord.gg/Zn8D7cT8U8) or add me on discord: Chillyy#7309